andreykobal/sei-agentfi/README.md

 We are submitting under the **DeFi and Payments Track**.
 SEI DeFAI directly addresses the track's core goals by:

-🏗️ **Enhancing DeFi Protocols**: We provide a foundational layer for launching and sustaining new DeFi assets, complete with automated liquidity from Uniswap V4 hooks and AI-driven market making.
+🏗️ **Enhancing DeFi Protocols**: We provide a foundational layer for launching and sustaining new DeFi assets, with automated liquidity from Uniswap V4 hooks and AI-driven market making.

-🤖 **Intelligent Automation**: Our entire platform is built on intelligent automation, from AI-driven smart contracts to autonomous market-making DeAgents that operate 24/7 without human intervention.
+🤖 **Intelligent Automation**: Our platform uses intelligent automation, from AI-driven smart contracts to autonomous market-making DeAgents that operate 24/7 without human intervention.

-🎯 **Improved User Experiences**: Our Intent-Centric Abstraction Protocol replaces complex UIs with simple, natural language interactions, making DeFi radically more accessible to mainstream users.
+🎯 **Improved User Experiences**: Our Intent-Centric Abstraction Protocol replaces complex UIs with natural language interactions, making DeFi more accessible to mainstream users.

 💡 **Innovation in Payments**: We enable programmable payment flows through DeAgents that can automatically execute complex financial strategies, from token launches to portfolio rebalancing.